-7.2 Woody Plant Cover
+7.3 Woody Plant Cover

-There is no woody cover performance standard for Year 2, but information was collected to complement the percent survival data.
 Ten transects were established during the as-built site visit in 2021 - four in the upper shore planting zone and six in the riparian planting zones, distributed in the South Shore, West Shore, and North Shore planting areas.
-A summary of data collected using the line-intercept method and general observations for each transect are provided in Exhibit 7-3.
-Appendix D contains the raw data for each transect, and photos taken from photo points at one end of each transect are included in Appendix C.
+A summary of data collected using the line-intercept method and general observations for each transect are provided in Exhibit 7-4.
+Appendix C contains the raw data for each transect, and photos taken from photo points at one end of each transect are included in Appendix B.

-Exhibit 7-3: Year 2 Installed Plant Aerial Cover
+Exhibit 7-4: Year 3 Installed Plant Aerial Cove Exhibit 7-4: Year 3 Installed Plant Aerial Cove